 Unstated interest.
-If you buy property under a deferred-payment plan that charges little or no interest, you may have to treat part of the purchase price as interest.
-You must subtract this amount, if any, from your cost to find your basis.
-For more information, see Unstated Interest and Original Issue Discount in Publication 537.
+If you buy property on a time-payment plan that charges little or no interest, the basis of your property is your stated purchase price, minus the amount considered to be unstated interest.
+You generally have unstated interest if your interest rate is less than the applicable federal rate.
+For more information, see Unstated Interest and Original Issue Discount (OID) in Publication 537.